Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 \subsection{Summary}

 In this chapter, the ``standard model'' of high energy heavy ion collisions is reviewed.
 It is a hybrid model of gluon saturation, relativistic fluid dynamics for QGP expansion, hadronic transport, and the jet-medium interaction.
-The model is used to generate a vast amount of data that have been used in Bayesian analysis to constrain the QCD EoS at high energy, the initial state entropy deposition, the temperature-dependent shear and bulk viscosity and the jet energy loss coefficients/distributions.
+The model is used to generate a vast amount of data that has been used in Bayesian analysis to constrain the QCD EoS at high energy, the initial state entropy deposition, the temperature-dependent shear and bulk viscosity, and the jet energy loss coefficients/distributions.
 The data are also used in PCA or deep learning to rediscover physical observables, which verifies the representation power of machine learning.
-It is worthy noting that, besides the researches mentioned above, the determination of other bulk thermodynamics, like the entropy production~\cite{Habashy:2021qku}, or related particle ratios~\cite{Rahman:2022tfq} and particles multiplicity~\cite{Habashy:2021poi} have been very recently investigated with DNN or Bayesian approach~\cite{Yousefnia:2021cup}.
-The deep neural network is used in supervised learning to build mappings between the initial nuclear structure, the QCD EoS, the CME, the jet flavors, and the jet production positions to the final state hadrons.
-As an outlook, machine learning tools can be used as fast emulators of HIC simulations.
-The active learning algorithm can be used to propose important regions of the parameter space to be simulated with hybrid models to increase data generation efficiency.
-After training to build mappings between data and model parameters, the network $f(x, \theta)$ serves as a new physical observable, whose interpretation may inspire both experimentalists and theorists.
+It is worth noting that, besides the research mentioned above, the determination of other bulk thermodynamics, like the entropy production~\cite{Habashy:2021qku}, or related particle ratios~\cite{Rahman:2022tfq} and particles multiplicity~\cite{Habashy:2021poi} have been very recently investigated with DNN or Bayesian approach~\cite{Yousefnia:2021cup}.

+The deep neural network is employed in supervised learning to establish connections between the initial nuclear structure, the QCD Equation of State (EoS), the Chiral Magnetic Effect (CME), jet flavors, and jet production positions to final state hadrons.
+In conclusion, machine learning tools can serve as rapid simulators of high-energy collisions.
+The active learning algorithm can be utilized to identify important regions of the parameter space that should be simulated with hybrid models to enhance data generation efficiency.
+After training to create connections between data and model parameters, the network $f(x, \theta)$ can function as a novel physical observable, offering inspiration for both experimentalists and theorists in interpreting its results.